-After the disasters at the Heysel Stadium in Brussels, the Bradford City Fire, and Hillsborough, the government decided changes were needed, and so they made some: all-seater stadia to remove all semblance of an atmosphere from a match, sky-high admission prices brought on by the introduction of vastly-overpaid foreign players, who generally aren't worth the money invested in them, and who have brought their worst habits to the English game, in the form of cheating, diving, rolling-around-on-the-floor-feigning-injury, overblown goal celebration, and much 'pouting of lips', particularly when the referee's decision goes against them.
+After the disasters at the Heysel Stadium in Brussels, the Bradford City Fire, and Hillsborough, the government decided changes were needed, and so they made some: all-seater stadia to remove any trace of an atmosphere from a match; sky-high admission prices brought on by the introduction of vastly-overpaid foreign players, who generally aren't worth the money invested in them, and who have brought their worst habits to the English game in the form of cheating, diving, rolling-around-on-the-floor-feigning-injury, overblown goal celebrations, and much 'pouting of lips', particularly when the referee's decision goes against them.
 Diddums do it to them.

 The astronomical price of watching football is partly a result of having foreign players in English football, and partly a result of government thinking that, if they made it expensive, then sold TV rights that meant you could watch most top games in your living-room, you wouldn't actually want to go to a stadium again, which is a form of state control, and which didn't work.
 It didn't work, because the idea was probably thought-up by someone who has never been to a football match, and would not, therefore, understand that watching from your home is a very poor substitute for the real thing.
 But, that was 'the way forward', and successive governments have been burying their heads in the sand ever since.